-The math program includes numeral recognition to the number 10, understanding of number value (the ability to match the quantity with the symbol), one-to-one correspondence, classification and sorting, sequencing, counting, conservation of number, shape recognition, spatial concepts, as well as Handwriting without Tears Tag Bags.
-The Handwriting Without Tears “I Know My Numbers” books for math are also part of the curriculum.
+The math program includes numeral recognition to the number 10, understanding of number value (the ability to match the quantity with the symbol), one-to-one correspondence, classification and sorting, sequencing, counting, conservation of number, shape recognition and spatial concepts.

 Gross motor activities focus on developing coordination, strength, endurance, and agility.
 We focus on skills such as hopping, jumping, balancing, and pedaling that are not only important for creating strong healthy bodies, but that are vital to healthy brain development as well.
 The children ride tricycles, and bouncy balls, climb stairs and slide and swing.

 Fine motor activities include any that help control, strengthen, and coordinate the small muscles in the hand, fingers, and wrist.
 Our program provides experiences for scissors skills, writing skills, and other manipulative skills such as stringing, painting, drawing, playing with play dough and manipulating small objects, finger plays to develop dexterity, as well as Handwriting Without Tears.